 - Never crush or break a tablet to inhale the powder or mix it into a liquid to inject the drug into the vein.
 Because of this, the practice has resulted in many death cases.

 Although regulated, Dilaudid is still one of the most abused drugs today.
 Like other opioids, it has a great potential to be addictive.
 Overall, this medicine is also considered to be a recreational drug.
 It is like this because of the euphoric feeling it causes.
 Thus, the number of recreational users of Dilaudid is increasing every day.

 The best way to avoid complications related to Dilaudid use is to consult a doctor.
-Especially, if you suspect someone has overdosed, call 9-1-1 as soon as possible.
-Also, make sure you provide any helpful information about the person’s medical history, their weight, and the amount of drug taken, etc.
+Especially if one suspects someone has overdosed, call 9-1-1 as soon as possible.
+Also, make sure to provide any helpful information about the person’s medical history, their weight, and the amount of drug taken, etc.

 The signs that show that a person has Dilaudid overdose are the following: